Outpatient Treatment Center + Recovery Residence

 Leo Altidor, B.A., M.S., LGPC, NCC

-Program Director and Group Facilitator
+Program Director and Clinician

 Leo originally hails from New York, but received his bachelor’s in Psychology from Dickinson College, and his Master’s degree in Clinical Mental Health Counseling, from Johns Hopkins University.
 Despite being a young clinician, substance use work has been part of Leo’s life since his days as an intern at the Long Island Council on Alcoholism and Drug Abuse, in high school.
 Leo is deeply committed to improving the standard of mental health and substance use care provided to college students, especially in light of his experience with case management.
 With a focus on Motivational Interviewing and Person Centered Therapy, Leo works to establish a safe space for students and their families to work through stigma, better understand the confluence of substance use and other mental health conditions, and successfully renegotiate their relationship with substances.
 Leo is invested in his continuing development and perfecting his craft as a competent counselor.

 House Manager and Community Leader